Death of Jon Egging: Accident

 Egging's aircraft struck trees on the eastern side of the River Stour.
 The front of the fuselage and cockpit structure were destroyed as a result.
 Colliding with the trees caused Egging's aircraft to spin and damage the rear of the fuselage.
 The force of the collision ripped the front and rear ejector seats out of the cockpit of Egging's aircraft and a substantial amount of wreckage was found on the eastern bank and within the River Stour.

 Having hit the trees, Egging's aircraft was carrying enough momentum for what was left of the fuselage to travel across the river and resting, upside down, on the western bank of the river.

-Egging was not seen to eject from the aircraft prior to the crash and evidence later suggested that he hadn't attempted to do so either.
-Witnesses reported how Egging guided his aircraft away from houses in the village and from people walking on the riverbank, prior to crashing.
-Egging was exposed to a ‘peak deceleration during the crash sequence in excess of 200g’.
-The crash forces were described as ‘non-survivable’ and that Egging would have died instantaneously.
+Evidence suggested that Egging had not attempted to eject from the aircraft.
+He was exposed to a "peak deceleration during the crash sequence in excess of 200g", forces described as "non-survivable", and he would have died instantaneously.
+Egging had been thrown from the aircraft and his body was found in the River Stour.
+He was pronounced dead at the scene.

-A witness, John Dugdale, reported another member of the public ran past him saying ‘one of the reds has gone down’.
-Dugdale ran over and saw a group of people, as well as part of the aircraft wreckage, that was on the riverbank.
-One of the group entered the water, and at a bend in the river, close to a riverbank, discovered Egging, deceased in the water.
-His body had been thrown from the aircraft.
-He was pronounced dead at the scene of the accident.
 Later in the day, Dorset Police and the Ministry of Defence confirmed Egging had died.